A tutorial on how to build easy changeable frames for signs. Quickly change what sign is displaying any season and save on storage space!

 - wood stain or Tung oil

-Do you need a video?
-Here a the step-by-step video tutorial on how to build this changeable wood frame.
+Do you prefer a video?
+Here’s a step-by-step video tutorial on how to build this easy to change wood frame.

 STEP 1: Cut and sand the wood